 This coming-of-age novel won the Pulitzer Prize for Fiction in 2014…and if you haven’t had time to read it, it’s time to change that.
 Considered one of the best audiobooks ever, the audio lets you take Donna Tartt’s crystalline prose and intricate storytelling to go.
 Available from numerous online platforms in digital or CD format, The Goldfinch is narrated by actor David Pittu.
-Oh, and by the way, it was her first novel.
-Here are some more of the best debut novels from the past 50 years.
+Here are some of the best debut novels from the past 50 years.

 Still Foolin’ Em